roman01la/uix/docs/code-splitting.md

 If you are not familiar with ClojureScript's `:modules` configuration, make sure to read [documentation about this compiler option](https://clojurescript.org/reference/compiler-options#modules).

-Also check out [React's documentation page on Code-splitting and React.lazy](https://reactjs.org/docs/code-splitting.html) for more example.
+Also check out [React's documentation page on Code-splitting and React.lazy](https://reactjs.org/docs/code-splitting.html) for more examples.